ridairfaan/thermal-drift-analysis-precision-machine-axis/README.md

 Methodology

-The workflow consists of the following steps:
-Temperature simulation - Simulate machine warm up as a gradual temperature increase over time with a small oscillatory component.
+The workflow consists of the following steps Temperature simulation - Simulate machine warm up as a gradual temperature increase over time with a small oscillatory component.
 Thermal drift generation - Compute the drift component as a linear function of temperature rise using the drift model.
 Noise modelling - Add zero mean Gaussian noise to represent measurement uncertainty.